5 Essential Tips to Ensure You're Always Ready for Your Next Fencing Tournament

 Write and follow a packing list

-Make sure you have a tool kit in your bag
+Keep a tool kit in your bag

-Put your essential fencing equipment in your carry-on bag
+Put your essential equipment in your carry-on

 Test your equipment before you leave

-Pack snacks and electrolytes for your event
+Pack snacks and electrolytes